GR

 A pneumothorax, or collapsed lung, can occur in two main ways:

-• Traumatic pneumothorax: This results from injury to the chest wall or lungs, such as in accidents or blunt force trauma.
+• Traumatic pneumothorax: This results from injury to the chest wall or lungs, such as accidents or blunt force trauma.

 The Role of the Chest Drainage Tube